Odisha Police: Odisha Special Armed Police (OSAP)

 The Odisha Special Armed Police consists of 8 Odisha Special Armed Police Battalions, 6 Specialized Indian Reserved (IR) Battalions, 4 Social Security (SS) Battalions, 2 Specialized Indian Reserved (IR) Battalions and a Special Security Battalion, working under the Bhubaneswar–Cuttack Police Commissionerate.

 The Orissa Military Police was formed under the Orissa Military Police Act VII (Government of Odisha) of 1946 which was formed on 1 March 1946.
 Till 1980, the Orissa Military Police was serving the state with its two battalions i.e. the Gurkhas and the Oriyas.
 After the Orissa Military Police (Amendment) Act 1980, the name “Orissa Military Police’’ was changed to “Odisha Special Armed Police (OSAP)”.
 There after, the department has achieved numerous remarkable feats advancing regularly with latest gadgets, arms and ammunition.

 Odisha Industrial Security Force (OISF)

-The Odisha Industrial Police Force (OIPF) is a security force which was constituted to protect public and private sector industrial undertakings in Odisha.
+The Odisha Industrial security Force (OISF) is a security force which was constituted to protect public and private sector industrial undertakings in Odisha.
 The force was formed under the Odisha Industrial Security Force Act of the Government of Odisha in 2012.